mongodb/mongo/docs/exception_architecture.md

 its children (e.g., `AssertionException`) as a means of maintaining metadata for exceptions.
 The proper usage of these constructs is described below.

+## Assertion Counters

+Some assertions will increment an assertion counter.
+The `serverStatus` command will generate an "asserts" section including these counters:

+-   `regular`
+    -   Incremented by `verify`.
+-   `warning`
+    -   Always 0.
+Nothing increments this anymore.
+-   `msg`
+    -   Incremented by `massert`.
+-   `user`
+    -   Incremented by `uassert`.
+-   `tripwire`
+    -   Incremented by `tassert`.
+-   `rollovers`
+    -   When any counter reaches a value of `1 << 30`, all of the counters are reset and the "rollovers" counter is incremented.

 ## Considerations

 When per-operation invariant checks fail, the current operation fails, but the process and connection persist.
 This means that `massert`, `uassert`, `iassert` and `verify` only terminate the current operation, not the whole process.
 Be careful not to corrupt process state by mistakenly using these assertions midway through mutating process state.
-Examples of this include `uassert`, `iassert` and `massert` inside of constructors and destructors.

 `fassert` failures will terminate the entire process; this is used for low-level checks where continuing might lead to corrupt data or loss of data on disk.
+Additionally, `fassert` will log the assertion message with fatal severity and add a breakpoint before terminating.

-`tassert` is a hybrid - it will fail the operation like `uassert`, but also triggers a "deferred-fatality tripwire flag".
-If this flag is set during clean shutdown, the process will invoke the tripwire fatal assertion.
-This is useful for ensuring that operation failures will cause a test suite to fail, without resorting to different behavior during testing, and without allowing user operations to potentially disrupt production deployments by terminating the server.
+`tassert` will fail the operation like `uassert`, but also triggers a "deferred-fatality tripwire flag".
+In testing environments, if the tripwire flag is set during shutdown, the process will invoke the tripwire fatal assertion.
+In non-testing environments, there will only be a warning during shutdown that tripwire assertions have failed.

+`tassert` presents more diagnostics than `uassert`. `tassert` will log the assertion as an error, log scoped debug info (for more info, see ScopedDebugInfoStack defined in [mongo/util/assert_util.h][assert_util_h]), print the stack trace, and add a breakpoint.
+The purpose of `tassert` is to ensure that operation failures will cause a test suite to fail without resorting to different behavior during testing. `tassert` should only be used to check for unexpected values produced by defined behavior.

 Both `massert` and `uassert` take error codes, so that all assertions have codes associated with them.
 Currently, programmers are free to provide the error code by either [using a unique location number](#choosing-a-unique-location-number) or choosing a named code from `ErrorCodes`.
 Unique location numbers have no meaning other than a way to associate a log message with a line of code.

+`massert` will log the assertion message as an error, while `uassert` will log the message with debug level of 1 (for more info about log debug level, see [docs/logging.md][logging_md]).

-`iassert` provides similar functionality to `uassert`, but it logs at a higher level and does not increment user assertion counters.
+`iassert` provides similar functionality to `uassert`, but it logs at a debug level of 3 and does not increment user assertion counters.
 We should always choose `iassert` over `uassert` when we expect a failure, a failure might be recoverable, or failure accounting is not interesting.